danieldonatsch/Advent-of-Code-2024/README.md

 ## Day 6

+Given is a grid with a starting point and obstacles.
+Starting at the start point, moving straight until hitting an obstacle, then turning right, we count the number of steps until we leave the grid.
+There is no magic, this task has to be performed.
+\
+Then we try to add one obstacle, such that we never leave the grid, i.e. at some point the path becomes a loop.
+We do this, by (again) following the path.
+But now, each time we hit a new, empty grid cell, we first virtually place an obstacle.
+Then we turn right and see if this new path leads to a loop.
+Once this is figured out, the temporary obstacle is removed and the original path continued.
+To detect the loop, we mark on each visited cell all directions we've been walking on with a bit-mask.
+Then, when we return to this cell, we quickly can see, if it matches the direction of a previous visit (and therefore a loop starts) or not.

 ## Day 7

-Given where the numbers of an equation without the operator, except of the equal sign.
+Given are the numbers of an equation without the operator, except of the equal sign.
-As operators in question one can + and * be used.
+Possible operators are `+` and `*`.
-In question two additionally a concatenation operator.
+In question two additionally a concatenation operator is possible.
 It can be solved straight forward with a recursive (depth first, dfs) method.

 ## Day 8

 Given is a grid of antennas and its frequencies.
-Two antennas which have the same frequency send together a signal along the direction their two positions define.
+Two antennas which have the same frequency send together a signal along the direction their two positions define. \
 In question one, all the points (so called anti-nodes) need to be found, which have the same distance from one of the two antennas as the distance between them.
 To solve it, we first search for all antennas and build lists of them, according to their frequencies.
 So, all antennas within a least interact with each other and send signals.
 Afterward, all antennas within a list are paired.
 For each pair, the distance between them is computed and then added to each of the antennas.
+\
 In question two, not only the next, but all anti-nodes need to be found.
 Again, all antennas within a list (build for question 1) ar paired.
 The distance is computed and multiple times added to the antenna positions.